jsassu20/Dell-DW1820a-Broadcom-BCM94350Zae-macOS-Full-Support/README.md

+---
-# Broadcom BCM4350 (DW1820a) Completely Functional in macOS
+# Broadcom BCM4350 Full Support in macOS

-## Works with all variations of the card in Yosemite-Catalina
+---

+### Supports all BCM4350 cards with Yosemite - Catalina

 Complete solution for for BCM4350 based wireless cards in MacOS.
 SOLVES ALL ISSUES ACROSS ALL CARDS